Does US Partnership Representative affect your firm?

 Please discuss the timing of your filings with your tax advisor.
 With its years of experience, Waystone has streamlined the onboarding process and can accommodate services in as quick as 2-3 days, however, it would be highly recommended to engage a service provider as early as possible.
 Waystone’s service fees are per filing year.

-Who should be thinking about this?
+Who should be thinking about the US Partnership Representative Filing?

 Given their knowledge and experience with your funds, your tax advisor would be ideally suited to advise you if a IRS Form 1065 filing is required for your fund(s) for the 2022 year end and as such if you require a Partnership Representative.

 However, we have set out below some key scenarios for considerations that may require your fund to file an IRS Form 1065:

 - launched a Cayman onshore/offshore Master-Feeder structure in 2022